Shaur-Repositories/Shaur-Repositories/README.md

 <br>

 - 🔭 Frontend Developer at [Infosys](https://www.infosys.com/).
-- :computer: Current Stack : MERN and Apache Solr.
+- :computer: Currently Working wiht: MERN Stack and Apache Solr.
 - 📫 Reach me at : shaurya.jain.email@gmail.com.
 - ⚡ Fun fact: I play games on PS5 and go to the GYM very often.
 - ❤️ Hobbies : Reading Books (Not the self-help crap) and Photo Editing.